RocketChat/EmbeddedChat/GSOC_2026_PROPOSAL_EmbeddedChat.md

 ### 3.1 Core Objectives

-I will focus on three key pillars:
+I will focus on five key pillars:

+1.  **Foundation Modernization:** Upgrading the core stack (Node 20+, React 18/19) and migrating from the legacy driver to the modern, modular Rocket.Chat SDKs (@rocket.chat/rest-client).
+2.  **Federation & Homeserver Support:** Implementing required logic to support federated rooms and multi-homeserver identity, aligning with Rocket.Chat's 2026 roadmap.
+3.  **Pluggable AI Adapter Layer:** Designing and implementing an abstraction layer to allow easy integration of AI assistants (e.g., Rocket.Chat AI, OpenAI) directly into the EmbeddedChat widget.
-1.  **Robust Input Engine:** Refactoring `ChatInput.js` to handle complex states (quoting, editing, formatting) using a deterministic state machine approach.
+4.  **Robust Input Engine:** Refactoring `ChatInput.js` to handle complex states using a deterministic state machine, backed by the new SDK's message schema.
-2.  **Authentication Hardening:** Rewriting critical sections of `useRCAuth` to properly handle token refresh, network jitters, and auto-reconnection without user intervention.
+5.  **Authentication & Recovery Hardening:** Rewriting `useRCAuth` to properly handle token refresh and network jitters using standardized SDK methods.
-3.  **Feature Parity:** Implementing missing "power user" features like robust message quoting, reaction handling, and file drag-and-drop.

 ### 3.2 Key Deliverables

+- **Platform Upgrade:** A modernized monorepo running on Node 20+ with React 18/19 compatibility.
+- **SDK Migration:** Replacement of legacy `Rocket.Chat.js.SDK` with modular REST and DDP clients.
+- **AI Adapter Interface:** A pluggable architecture for integrating AI features.
+- **Federation Support:** Core logic for interacting with federated Rocket.Chat instances.
-- A rewritten `ChatInput` component that supports nested quotes and markdown previews.
+- **Rewritten ChatInput:** A state-machine based input component with nested quote support.
-- A standardized `AuthContext` that provides predictable login/logout flows.
-- 90% unit test coverage for all new utility functions.
-- A "Playground" demo site showcasing the new features.

 ---